-While the facilitator is collecting the above information, inform the students to do the following:
+While the is collecting the above information, inform the students to do the following:

 - Each student should write 2-3 questions in their notebook. - Students should work with a partner to practice asking their questions.
-Then, call on students to practice asking their questions to the facilitator.
+Then, call on students to practice asking their questions to them .
 Encourage shy students to speak.